 Tel: (767) 448-2842 | (767) 448-2620

 Hours: Monday 8:00 am to 5:00 pm - Tuesday to Friday 8:00 am to 4:00 pm

 Welcome to the webpage of the Organization of American States’ Office in the Commonwealth of Dominica.
 Our objective is to showcase the programs and activities contributing to national development.
 We trust that the site will promote a deeper understanding of OAS efforts in the Commonwealth of Dominica.
-Our office was established in 1984 and our OAS Representative is Michael Bejos.
+Our office was established in 1984.

 Our most outstanding activities and programs in Dominica have been in support of the consolidation of democratic institutions, human resource capacity building, guidance in sustainable energy policy, and support for the tourism industry.
 This year the Office has channeled project funding to the Discover Dominica Authority’s Tourism Awareness Project for FEMCIDI; technical assistance and project funding for the Government’s Renewable Energy Programme for the OAS Department for Sustainable Development; and numerous training courses to public security officials through the OAS Secretariat of Multidimensional Security.

 Roseau, Dominica, Monday June 10, 2013

 The objective of this course is to develop the skills of security supervisors in the areas of counterterrorism, law enforcement and security capabilities within the tourism sector.
 A secondary objective is to promote the development of public-private partnerships between security officials of the public and private sectors involved in tourism and recreational facilities.

 The course will be delivered by instructors from Atlantic Group Associates and is funded be the Government of Canada.

 The opening ceremony will Begin at 9AM on June 10th at the Fort Young Hotel Conference room.